Temple Theatre

 Temple - St. Mary's, PA

-The Temple Theatre was the first film house to be built in St. Marys, PA.
+The Temple Theatre was the first theatre to be built in St. Marys, PA.
 Ground breaking was on May 1, 1902, and the cornerstone laid on July 24th.
 The building measured one-hundred thirty feet by eighty feet.
 It was two and a half stories high.
 The foundation was built of cut sandstone and the remainder was built of red brick.
 The palatial palace sat more than 1,000 people, making it the largest play house in the county.
 It opened on December 22, 1902, with "When Knighthood was in Flower," as the attraction.

 Most of the shows played there were musicals and vaudeville shows and were performed before an audience seated in three tiers of people.
 There were also four privately rented boxes that seated around twenty-two people.
 The stage was standard for any of the large theatrical productions, large enough to play a full court game of basketball on.
 Photoplays were introduced in later years.